teorems/teorems/README.md

-- 👋 Hi, I’m Emmanuel
+- 👋 Hi, I’m Emanuele
 - 👀 I’m a Data Analyst.
 - 📫 How to reach me : teorems@gmail.com